adamghill/django-unicorn/docs/source/tutorials/mealplan/django-app.md

 ]
 ```

 We want to go ahead and add a pattern that will lead to any URLs defined in your `mealplan` app.
-Also, Django Unicorn utilizes its own pattern which needs to be added also.
+Also, Django Unicorn utilizes its own pattern which needs to be added.

 ```python
 # app/urls.py